rosekamallove/rosekamal.love/posts/4-evaluating-startup-ideas.md

 Being at the leading edge doesn't mean we have to be the ones pushing it forward we can be at the leading edge as a user too.

 Here's a story from PG's Essay:
 Being at the leading edge of a field doesn't mean you have to be one of the people pushing it forward.
 You can also be at the leading edge as a user.
-It was not so much because he was a programmer that Facebook seemed a good idea to Mark Zuckerberg because he used computers so much.
+It was not so much because he was a programmer that Facebook seemed a good idea to Mark Zuckerberg.
+After all, he used computers so much.
 If you'd asked most 40-year-olds in 2004 whether they'd like to publish their lives semi-publicly on the Internet, they'd have been horrified at the idea.
 But Mark already lived online; to him, it seemed natural.

 Paul Buchheit says that people at the leading edge of a rapidly changing field "live in the future."
 Combine that with Pirsig and you get:
 > Live in the future, then build what's missing.